Abigail Disney

-Abigail Edna Disney (born January 24, 1960) is an American documentary film producer, philanthropist, and social activist.
+Abigail Edna Disney (born January 24, 1960) is an American documentary film producer, philanthropist, social activist, and member of the Disney family.
 She produced the 2008 documentary Pray the Devil Back to Hell.
 Disney and Kathleen Hughes are producers and directors of Outstanding Social Issue Documentary Emmy Award winning The Armor of Light (2015) and The American Dream and Other Fairy Tales (2022, her brother, Tim Disney, executive producing).